jtpack/Blue-and-Pink-Synth-Editor/README.md

 ## 5. Run nymphes-gui
 - `python -m nymphes_gui`

-## 6. Building an executable binary
+## 6. Compile an executable binary
 -   `pyinstaller NymphesEdit.spec`

 When the build finishes, the executable will be found in the dist folder.
 - On macOS this will be dist/NymphesEdit.app
   - You can ignore the dist/NymphesEdit folder.
 - On Windows, you need both dist/NymphesEdit.exe and the dist/_internal folder.
+  - Windows Defender or other anti-virus software may interfere with compilation or incorrectly flag the compiled executable as a virus
+    - This is an issue related to pyinstaller
+      - Do not worry: you have not created a virus